FrostyX/frostyx.github.io/_posts/2021-02-12-synchronize-your-2fa-gmail-with-mbsync.md

   </a>
 </div>

 Now we need to generate an [App Password][app-password].
-Click on "App passwords" and you will be redirected to this.
+Click on "2-Step Verification", then at the bottom of the page, you will find "App passwords" section.
+When opening it, you will see this.

 <div class="text-center img-row row">
   <a href="/files/img/gmail-app-passwords.png">